Eumundi world Cinema FILM SELECTION

 EUMUNDI WORLD CINEMA MOVIE CHOICES NOW AVAILABLE TO WATCH AT HOME

-The movie choices that didn't make the cut (and the one that did) in the Member's Vote each month are now available to watch at home on movie night.
+The monthly movie choices are now available to watch at home on movie night.
 Loans are generally for a month, but if you want to extend just let us know.

-The movies available can be either in DVD or Blu-ray format.
+The movies can be either in DVD or Blu-ray format.
 To find out more about the differences between DVD and Blu-ray check out this article written by our president, Arnold Kopff which explains the difference between the two formats.

 If you have difficulty viewing a DVD on your player here is some information about how to 'unlock' the region code to enable viewing.